SummaryRead the full fact sheet

 - Always talk to your doctor or pharmacist before buying or taking an NSAID to ensure it’s safe for you to take.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used to manage the pain and inflammation (swelling and redness) associated with some types of arthritis (such as rheumatoid arthritis) and other musculoskeletal disorders.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used to manage the pain and inflammation (swelling and redness) associated with some types of (such as ) and other musculoskeletal disorders.